Non-Asymptotic Analysis of Stochastic Approximation Algorithms for Streaming Data: Conclusions

-with $\bar{\theta}_{0,\lambda}=0$ and $\lambda>0$.
-By giving more importance to the latest estimates, we should improve convergence and limit the effect of bad initializations.
-Following the demonstrations in Section \ref{sec:experiments}, an example of this WASSG estimate $(\bar{\theta}_{t,\lambda})$ can be found in Figure \ref{fig:regression_d10_n100000_wasgd} with use of $\lambda=2$.
-Here we see that although the WASSG estimate in \eqref{eq:wasgd} may not achieve a better final error (compared to the ASSG estimate in Figure \ref{fig:regression_d10_n100000_varying_phi_crho8_beta}), it still achieves a better decay along the way, often referred to as \emph{parameter tracking}.
+for $\lambda>0$ with $(\theta_{t})$ following \cref{eq:streaming_grad} or \cref{eq:ssg:proj}.
+One can limit the effect of bad initializations by placing more weight on the newest estimates.
+Following the demonstrations in \cref{sec:experiments}, an example of this WASSG estimate $(\bar{\theta}_{t,\lambda})$ can be found in \cref{fig:con} with use of $\lambda=2$.
+Here we see that although the WASSG estimate in \cref{eq:wasgd} may not achieve a better final error (compared to the ASSG and APSSG estimates in \cref{fig:lr:v8:phi,fig:gm:v8:phi}), it still achieves a better decay along the way, often referred to as \emph{parameter tracking}.